Superconformal algebras and holomorphic field theories: Factorization algebras and holomorphic symmetries

-Local cocycles of a local Lie algebra $\sL$ allow one to modify (or twist) the factorization enveloping algebra.
-We will be most concerned with cocycles of degree $+1$, as these correspond to ordinary central extensions at the level of Lie algebras or vertex algebras.
-Indeed, given such a cocycle $\phi \in \cloc^\bu(\sL)$ of degree $+1$ one defines the $\CC[K]$-linear ($K$ an algebraic parameter of degree zero) factorization algebra

-The fact that $\phi$ is a cocycle ensures the total differential squares to zero.
-Notice that upon setting $K = 0$ one recovers the ordinary factorization enveloping algebra.

-The reason for considering central extensions in the context of field theory can be seen in the following way.
-Local Lie algebras, such as $\sG_{\cN}$ and $\fX_{\cN}$, exist as classical symmetries of a field theory, as we saw above in the twists of four-dimensional $\cN=1,2,4$.
+There is a very natural reason for considering central extensions in the context of field theory.
+Local Lie algebras, such as $\cG_{\cN}$ and $\fX_{\cN}$, exist as classical symmetries of a field theory, as we saw above in the twists of four-dimensional $\cN=1,2,4$.
 A natural question is whether or not these symmetries persist at the quantum level.
 In general, there are two possible scenarios.
 The first scenario occurs when there is an {\em internal} anomaly present in the symmetry.
 This can arise when the local Lie algebra acts on some interacting field theory (such as a gauge theory).
 In order for the symmetry to exist at the quantum level, it must be the case that all internal anomalies vanish.
 Second, even if internal anomalies vanish, it may be the case that the symmetry algebra only acts {\em projectively}.
 This means that while the original algebra does not act at the quantum level, a central extension does.

-In field theory, all anomalies and central extensions that arise are local.
+We remark that in field theory all anomalies and central extensions that we study are local.
 So it is necessary to characterize the local cohomology of the local Lie algebras which act as symmetries.